-- The property must be serializable; this includes Java scalar types (boolean, int, double, etc.), Strings, common collection classes (ArrayList, HashMap, etc.) and other classes that implement java.io.Serializable, such as javax.ejb.Handle. - When the value of the property changes, the fireObservedChange() method must be invoked, to inform the page recorder about the change. - When the request cycle ends and the page is returned to the pool, the persistant state must be reset to its initial value (as if the page object was newly instantiated).
-This is done in the detachFromApplication() method.
+- The property must be serializable; this includes Java scalar types (boolean, int, double, etc.), Strings, common collection classes (ArrayList, HashMap, etc.) and other classes that implement java.io.Serializable. - When the value of the property changes, the fireObservedChange() method must be invoked, to inform the page recorder about the change. - When the request cycle ends and the page is returned to the pool, the persistant state must be reset to its initial value (as if the page object was newly instantiated).
+This is done in the detach() method.